raspberrypilearning/chatbot/en/step_2.md

 --- task ---

-Before you start making your chatbot, you need to decide on its personality. __Think about the following questions__:
+Before you start creating your chatbot, you need to decide what its personality is. __Think about the following questions__:

-+ What is their name?
++ What is the chatbot's name?
 + Where do they live?
 + Are they happy?
 Serious?
 Funny?
 Shy?
 Friendly?
 + What do they like and dislike?